-Toby earned his undergraduate degree in anthropology from Southern Illinois University, and actually attended a police academy and worked as a police officer before deciding to pursue an advanced degree in acupuncture.
+Toby earned his undergraduate degree in anthropology from Southern Illinois University, attended a police academy and worked as a police officer before deciding to pursue an advanced degree in acupuncture.

 "I studied anthropology because I always enjoyed different cultures and the different ways people perceive life in general," says Toby.
 This is one of the many reasons acupuncture appealed to him.